 Participant Eligibility - Projects funded through the NOFO must have the following eligibility criteria for program participants.
-References to paragraphs of the definition of homeless refer to the paragraphs listed under the definition of "homeless" in 24 CFR 578.3.
-All projects must participate in coordinated entry, and the selection of program participants must be consistent with the CoC's coordinated entry process.
-As provided by the Consolidated Appropriations Act, 2022, youth aged 24 and under must not be required to provide third-party documentation that they meet the homeless definition in 24 CFR 578.3 as a condition for receiving services funded under this
+References to paragraphs of the definition of homeless refer to the paragraphs listed under the definition of "homeless" in 24 CFR § 578.3.
+For purposes of the CoC Program and other HUD programs authorized by the McKinney-Vento Homeless Assistance Act, section 605 of VAWA 2022 amended section 103(b) of the McKinney-Vento Homeless Assistance Act to require HUD to consider as homeless: